IAMSSROBINSON/C/08_manipulating_strings/110_reading_strings/notes.md

 Strings are arrays of characters with `\0` characters placed as the last element in the array.
 Because they are arrays the name of the array acts like a pointer to the entire string of characters.

+Single characters should be enclosed by single quotes: 'C';
+Multi-character strings should be enclose by double quotes: "ABC";

 <br>

 ## What characters are included